-We have a very informative website www.yass-h.school.nsw.edu.au, use the QR for quick access to the school website and facebook account https://www.facebook.com/YassHighSchool/
+We have a very informative website www.yass-h.school.nsw.edu.au, use the QR for quick access to the school website

+Facebook: facebook.com/YassHighSchool/ Instagram: instagram.com/yasshighschool/

-- A regular bulletin (InTouch) containing news of student achievement and the forthcoming calendar is sent out on Compass.
-A paper copy can be requested by contacting the school office. - It is recommended that students purchase a diary to record homework and assist them in organising their day. - Parents may request a profile of their child's work (progress report) at any time through the relevant Year Adviser. - Warnings about incomplete assignments and students at risk are provided in writing by email.
+- A regular bulletin (InTouch) containing news of student achievement, and the forthcoming calendar is sent out on Compass.
+A paper copy can be requested by contacting the school office. - Compass parent portal - It is recommended that students purchase a diary to record homework and assist them in organising their day. - Parents may request a profile of their child's work (progress report) at any time through the relevant Year Adviser. - Warnings about incomplete assignments and students at risk are provided in writing by email.